 One Dance UK have a page with the latest updates about Brexit and also invite dance companies to ask questions or express concerns via a feedback form.

-In the coming weeks, we will continue to update the guide and this page as more information becomes available.
+We will be updating the guide and this page on an ongoing basis as more information becomes available.